 So just what 10 things make you an 80s kid?

-8. You used a car phone.
-They were bigger than a brick, but if you were a YUPPIE you just had to have a phone in your car and also wear a gold Casio Databank watch.
+They were bigger than a house brick, but if you were a YUPPIE you just had to have a phone in your car and also wear a gold Casio Databank watch.
 During the 1980s, the car phone was more popular than the mobile phone, mainly because the latter weren't available until 1985 in the UK.
 Nicknamed "Brick Phones", the first models cost around £3000 and also weren't very practical or truly mobile due to their huge size.

 The 3D puzzle first hit the high street stores in 1980.
 In the early 80s, it seemed like every time you switched on the TV, a geeky smart-ass was showing us how he could solve the cube in 15 seconds, making you feel incredibly stupid.
 For the majority of us, the cube still remains unsolved.